kryptokrona/kryptokrona-docs/docs/guides/mining/XMR-Stak-Guide.md

 ### Large Page support

-More than likely, when you open XMR-Stak, you will see an error that mentions `MEMORY ALLOC FIGURE`.
+More than likely, when you open XMR-Stak, you will see an error that mentions `MEMORY ALLOC FAILURE`.

 This is normal, and most of the time you can get rid of it.
 For example, in Windows, see [this guide](https://docs.microsoft.com/en-us/windows/win32/memory/large-page-support).
-Each operating system has a different way of setting it, so look up `Large pages support <your os>` and follow any guides you find.
+Each operating system has a different way of setting it, so look up `Large page support <your os>` and follow any guides you find.

 This setting often results in better performance, so do try and enable it.